This page provides a comprehensive and impartial guide to climbing Kilimanjaro via the Lemosho Route.

 How difficult is the Lemosho Route?

 The Lemosho Route is widely considered to be one of the easiest routes up Kilimanjaro.
 Hikers of all ages regularly reach the summit via the Lemosho Route, with a summit success rate of above 90% (on the 8-day variation).
 That said, it's a good idea to work on your aerobic fitness before taking on the trek.
-Kilimanjaro is a serious undertaking that should not be approach lightly.
+Kilimanjaro is a serious undertaking that should not be approached lightly.

 Is altitude sickness a risk on the Lemosho?

 The Lemosho Route is designed to allow hikers some time for acclimatization before the summit push.
 That said, altitude sickness is a serious concern and trekkers should be informed of the risks, symptoms and warning signs before they go.
-If you are particularly concerned about altitude sickness, the eight-day Lemosho Route is probably your best chance to reach the summit as it allows ample time for acclimatization.

 It is important to have a solid understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.
-See our detailed article on Altitude Sickness and Acclimatisation.

 What gear do I need for the Lemosho route?
 (Packing List)